 - Contact or Social Media Information: Provide ways for listeners to reach out or connect with you.

 Podcast Host Bio Examples

-A quick look at your favorite podcasts can give you some relevant keywords and inspiration for your bio.
+A quick look at your favorite podcast show description can give you relevant keywords and inspiration for your bio.

 These bio examples are taken from famous industry expert, brand strategist and podcast host Mike Kim’s website, where he highlights a few of the different profiles he uses for each of these shows, found at https://mikekim.com/supercharge-your-bio: